 Changes To The Front Page of Google

-Entire blog posts are written about this topic, so I’ll keep it short.
+Entire blog posts are written about this topic, so I'll keep it short.
 Changes in the way items are displayed on page 1 of Google have a big impact on whether or not you get noticed.
 For example, Google has traditionally been a middleman, a broker so to speak between the content providers and the readers.
-However, a new feature you’ve almost certainly experienced is the Google “answer box” which gives you what you’re looking for right on the results page.
+However, you've almost certainly experienced the Google “answer box”… also known as a featured snippet, which gives you what you're looking for right on the results page.

 You'd think that realsimple.com would be excited to land right on top of page one.
 But, if no one visits their site (because Google provided the answer they were looking for), being on page one doesn't do them much good.